The Kuramoto model on dynamic random graphs: Introduction and main results

 Let $\G=(V,E)$ be a finite connected graph with vertex set $V$ and edge set $E$ that we will call the \textit{skeleton}.
 Assume that $\G$ is endowed with edge weights, i.e. to each pair $(u,v)\in V\times V$ is assigned a nonnegative symmetric weight

 We thus can identify the edge set with the pairs of vertices with positive weights:

 For any $u\in V$, we denote its vertex degree by

 We will consider a general model that imposes Markovian dynamics on the graph and the Kuramoto \abbr{ODE} system running on top of it.
 Each of these dynamics can have, in principle, its own scale.
 Many interesting questions arise naturally in terms of the possible emergent phenomena that pop up from the interplay between the two different scales and the features of the particular Markovian dyanmics on the graph.
 To keep focused we will center our work in two specific examples: a family of $N$ independent random walkers on the graph and what we call the \textit{Dynamic Random Conductance Model} (\abbr{DRC}).
+Before we state them, we highlight that the underlying \emph{finite} graph $\G$ is fixed throughout the manuscript, as well as the size $N$ of the population of random walkers.